GovCompass

 • Lighter governance requirements: Art.
 17.3 explicitly allows micro-enterprises to implement the quality management system in a simplified manner

 Note: The simplified pathway applies primarily to micro-enterprises in the provider role (building AI systems).
-Micro-enterprise deployers (using AI systems) benefit from the general proportionality principleprincipleOne of the seven responsible-AI values a governed system should live up to (fairness, safety and reliability, privacy, security and robustness, transparency and explainability, accountability, human oversight).
+Micro-enterprise deployersdeployerAn organization using an AI system under its own authority in its activities.
+It carries the operator duties: use per instructions, oversight, input relevance, monitoring, notices.Open full entry → (using AI systems) benefit from the general proportionality principleprincipleOne of the seven responsible-AI values a governed system should live up to (fairness, safety and reliability, privacy, security and robustness, transparency and explainability, accountability, human oversight).
 A principle is abstract: it states an outcome, not a lever you can pull.
 It becomes governable by naming the harm that would breach it, assessing the risk that harm carries, and placing controls against that risk.
-When GovCompass holds a principle this way it calls it a pillar.
-See pillar, harm, risk.Open full entry → but do not have specific deployerdeployerAn organization using an AI system under its own authority in its activities — carrying operator duties: use per instructions, oversight, input relevance, monitoring, notices.Open full entry →-role simplifications beyond proportionate implementation.
+Held this way, a principle becomes a pillar.
+See pillar, harm, risk.Open full entry → but do not have specific deployer-role simplifications beyond proportionate implementation.

 SME simplified pathway (Art.
 9.5)